charmoniumQ/thesis/prelim_text/README.md

 Between these five, we ran the extracted benchmarks in the provenance tracers ([@tbl:perf]).
 We measured the percent overhead from native case, so a value of 50% means the new runtime would be the native runtime times 1.5.
 We can see that none of the existing provenance collectors are fast enough for practical use, except for fsatrace.
-The salient difference is that the other provenance tracers use ptrace to capture the underlying calls, while fsatrace uses `LD_PRELOAD`. ptrace involves four context switches on every system call: one from the tracee to the kernel, one from the kernel to the tracer, one from the tracer to the kernel, and one from the kernel to the tracee.
-`LD_PRELOAD` involves *no* extraneous context switches.
-Therefore, we build on the underlying technology of fsatrace in our future work.

 | Benchmark        | Native | fsatrace | CARE | strace | RR  | ReproZip |
 |------------------|--------|----------|------|--------|-----|----------|